For any job opening you’re applying for, the first thing you require is a great resume.

 Did you check the sample resume image shown above?
-Looks appealing right!
+It looks appealing right!
 With time everything is evolving.
 You should always use a nice-looking format for your resume.
 Become an HR for a few minutes, look at some resume formats and evaluate them.
 Ask yourself a question: if presented with this resume, would you look at it?
 If your answer is yes, then go for that format.

 You should also make sure that you are not selecting a very colorful and very fancy resume unless the position you’re applying for requires such skills.
-Go for a resume which is attractive yet professional.
+Go for a resume that is attractive yet professional.
 Your resume should have less than three colors.

 2. Craft Your Resume for the Position You Are Applying for

 If you are sending the same resume for every job profile you are applying for then, my friend it is time to reconsider.
 If you send the same resume for the same job profile then sometimes it is fine.
 We suggest you to carefully go through the job description provided by the organization and see if the skills they are looking for are on display in your current resume.

 You should include the organization’s needs in your resume.
 It is possible that the job profile of two different organizations is very similar, but there are some differences.